marquesarthur/cronicas-rpg/class_ranger_dervish.md

 <i class="ra ra-regeneration"></i> At **3rd level**, you master the art of two-weapon fighting.

 When you make your first Attack on Your Turn, you can decide to Attack recklessly.
-Doing so gives you an extra 1d6 weapon damage per weapon attack, but you must use your bonus action to attack with your off-hand weapon.
+Doing so gives you an extra 1d4 weapon damage per weapon attack, but you must use your bonus action to attack with your off-hand weapon.

+Starting at **11th level**, the damage increases to 1d6 per weapon attack.

 ___